wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

   <img src="images/usrp/qsfp+breakout.png" style="max-height: 180px">
   <p style="font-style: italic; margin-top: 10px;">QSFP+ to 4x SFP+ Breakout Cable for connecting NI USRP N320 and N321</p>
 </div>

+### MPM Architecture

+The N3xx utilizes the MPM (Modular Peripheral Manager) architecture.
+For details on properly using its high-speed SFP+/QSFP+ ports, RJ45 port, and USB Console JTAG port, please refer to the [Commons of MPM Architecture Devices](#commons-of-mpm-architecture-devices-e320n3xxx4xx) section.

+## NI USRP E320

+The E320 model utilizes a single **SFP+ interface** for signal streaming, supporting up to **10GbE** connection.
+This setup aligns with the connectivity approach used for the X3x0 model.
+For details, refer to the [NI USRP X3x0 section](#ni-usrp-x3x0-series).

+The E320 utilizes the MPM (Modular Peripheral Manager) architecture.
+For details on properly using its high-speed 10GbE port, RJ45 port, and USB Console JTAG port, please refer to the [Commons of MPM Architecture Devices](#commons-of-mpm-architecture-devices-e320n3xxx4xx) section.

 ## NI USRP X4xx Series